FuutsuFIX/Digimon-Card-Downloader-1.0/README.md

 Install Python: If you don't already have Python installed, download and install the latest version from the official website (https://www.python.org/downloads/).

 Install Required Libraries: Open a command prompt or terminal and navigate to the directory containing DigimonCardDownloader.py.
-Use the following command to install any required libraries: pip install -r requirements.txt.
+Use the following command to install any required libraries: pip install requests.

 Run the Script: To run the script, use the command python DigimonCardDownloader.py.
 This method allows you to execute the code directly from the Python interpreter.